GautamSB/OWASP-Juice-Shop-Web-Security-Lab/screenshots/04_Security_Testing/16_Authorization_Testing/README.md

 - Cookie-based authentication verification
 - Administrative endpoint discovery using Burp Target Site Map
 - Authorization assessment of `/rest/admin/application-configuration`
+- Checkout request with modified **basketId**
+- Successful checkout of another user's basket
+- Order history showing unauthorized checkout results

 ---

 # Conclusion

-Authorization testing was performed using Burp Suite by manually modifying authentication headers, cookie values, and JWT tokens to evaluate how the application handled authenticated requests.
+Authorization testing was performed using Burp Suite by manually modifying authentication headers, cookie values, JWT tokens, and user-controlled object identifiers to evaluate how the application enforced authorization.

 The `/rest/user/whoami` endpoint consistently relied on the authentication cookie to establish user identity.
 Removing the Authorization header alone did not affect authentication, whereas removing the cookie resulted in the endpoint returning an empty user object despite responding with **HTTP 200 OK**.

 The `/rest/admin/application-configuration` endpoint remained accessible under all tested authentication scenarios and consistently returned application configuration information.

-This behavior was documented because publicly exposed configuration data may provide useful reconnaissance information during a security assessment.
+Additionally, the checkout functionality was found to be vulnerable to **Insecure Direct Object Reference (IDOR)**.
+By modifying the `basketId` within the checkout request, it was possible to process another authenticated user's basket without changing the authenticated session.
+The server failed to verify ownership of the referenced basket before processing the checkout request, allowing unauthorized access to another user's resources.

-Overall, the assessment demonstrated manual authorization testing techniques including JWT verification, cookie manipulation, identity validation, endpoint authorization analysis, and administrative endpoint assessment using Burp Suite.
+Overall, the assessment demonstrated manual authorization testing techniques including JWT verification, cookie manipulation, identity validation, administrative endpoint assessment, and object-level authorization testing using Burp Suite.